oceanprotocol/ocean.py/READMEs/setup-remote.md

 # For accounts: set private keys
 set REMOTE_TEST_PRIVATE_KEY1=<your REMOTE_TEST_PRIVATE_KEY1>
 set REMOTE_TEST_PRIVATE_KEY2=<your REMOTE_TEST_PRIVATE_KEY2>

+set MUMBAI_RPC_URL=<your RPC_URL> # exported used for convenience/security, you can also use the direct URL string later
 ```

 Optionally, chainlist.org has other RPCs for [Mumbai](https://chainlist.org/chain/80001) and [Polygon](https://chainlist.org/chain/137).